yashbaddi/FoodieFleet/README.md

 ---

-`getOrderDetails(username):`\
-get the current order details of the user
+### Orders

+`createOrder`
+POST /orders

 Parameters:

+- UserID: User ID
-- username:Username
+- resaurantID: Restaurant ID
+- cusines: Object with all the cusines

 Return:

+- All the details of that order with total amt and orderID

+`getCurrentOrder:`
+GET /orders/current

+get the current order details

+Query Parameters:

+- user-id:to get current order of user id
+- restaurant-id:to get the current orders of restaurant-id filter
+- driver-id:to get current orders of driver-id filter

+Return:

-- returns a list of cusines with other order details as a object
+- returns a list of orders and details as a object based on filters

 ---

-`getPreviousOrders(username):`\
+`getOrders:`\
+GET /orders

-Read all the previous orders of that user
+Read all orders

-Parameters:
+Query Parameters:

-- username:Username
+- user-id:to get orders of user id
+- restaurant-id:to get the orders of restaurant-id filter
+- driver-id:to get orders of driver-id filter

+Optional Path Param:

 Return:

 - returns a object with the details of all the previous orders of the user

+`getOrder:`
+GET /orders/:id

+To get order based on id

+path Parameters:

+- id:Order Id

+Return:

+- All the details of that order with total amt and orderID

 ---